mikeqzy/3dgs-avatar-release/README.md

 <img src="assets/teaser.gif" width="800"/>

-This repository contains the implementation of our paper [3DGS-Avatar: Animatable Avatars via Deformable 3D Gaussian Splatting](https://arxiv.org/abs/2312.09228).
+This repository contains the implementation of the CVPR 2024 submission [3DGS-Avatar: Animatable Avatars via Deformable 3D Gaussian Splatting](https://arxiv.org/abs/2312.09228).

 You can find detailed usage instructions for using pretrained models and training your own models below.